Hunstanton Hall: History

 According to William Dugdale's Baronage of England Guy L'Estrange arrived with William the Conqueror as an officer in the service of Flaald and was granted lands in Norfolk.
 The accuracy of Dugdale's account of the family's early history has been questioned as it appears to derive from an English version of the French romance of Fulk FitzWarin.
-By the 15th century the family were established as significant local magnates, Hamon le Strange (1583-1654) undertaking the construction of the Jacobean wings of the hall between 1625 and 1640.
+By the 15th century the family were established as significant local magnates, Hamon le Strange (1583–1654) undertaking the construction of the Jacobean wings of the hall between 1625 and 1640.
 He served as MP for Norfolk and was a committed Royalist.
 His wife, Alice was a notable early estate manager; her accounts and records of life, income and expenditure at Hunstanton were published by the Norfolk Record Society in 2015.
 Their son, Roger was an equally enthusiastic supporter of, and propagandist for, Charles II.
-Henry L'Estrange Styleman Le Strange (1815-1862) founded the town of Hunstanton as a Victorian seaside resort.
+Henry L'Estrange Styleman Le Strange (1815–1862) founded the town of Hunstanton as a Victorian seaside resort.
 (Note: Henry L’Estrange Styleman Le Strange is commemorated by a statue in bronze on The Green at Hunstanton.
 The statue stands in front of the Golden Lion Hotel, Le Stange’s first effort at the fledgling resort, and designed by his friend William Butterfield.)

 In the early 20th century, P. G. Wodehouse, a friend of Charles Le Strange, was a regular guest at the hall.
 A number of his works used the hall as the basis for fictional houses, in particular, Rudge Hall in the 1928 novel, Money for Nothing.
 (Note: Hunstanton is the model for Aunt Agatha's country seat Woollam Chersey.)
 Some critics have also suggested Hunstanton as the basis for Blandings Castle, although other country houses have stronger claims.
 The hall was certainly the basis model for Anchorstone Hall in L. P. Hartley's first novel, The Shrimp and the Anemone, published in 1944.
+Some believe that Wodehouse based the award-winning pig Empress of Blandings on a pig that was resident at the pigsty attached to the hall at the time of his visits.

 The hall is now subdivided as apartments.
 Public access is limited.